Steven N. Austad

-Steven N. Austad is the Protective Life Endowed Chair in Health Aging Research, a Distinguished professor and Chair of the Department of Biology at the University of Alabama at Birmingham.
+Steven N. Austad is the Protective Life Endowed Chair in Health Aging Research, a Distinguished professor and Chair of the Department of Biology at the University of Alabama at Birmingham from 2014 to 2022.

 After earning a BA in English literature from UCLA, Austad left academia for a number of years during which among other things, he drove a taxi cab in New York City, worked as a newspaper reporter, and trained lions for television and movies.
 His interest in biology was awakened by his lion training, and he returned to academics to study biology more formally.
 He received a BS in biology from California State University, Northridge and his PhD in biology from Purdue University.
 After postdoctoral research at the University of New Mexico, he accepted a position as assistant professor in the Department of Organismic and Evolution Biology at Harvard University in 1986.
 Leaving Harvard as an associate professor in 1993, he moved to the University of Idaho where he became full professor.
 From 2004 to 2013, he was a professor at the University of Texas Health Science Center at San Antonio.
 He served as interim director of the Barshop Institute before moving to his current position in 2014.

 Dr. Austad is the Founding Director of the UAB Nathan Shock Center of Excellence in the Basic Biology of Aging, one of only 6 such Centers in the United States.
 He is also Senior Scientific Director of the American Federation for Aging Research (AFAR), a New York-based philanthropic organization which supports basic and clinical research and training to support and advance healthy aging.

 In the past, his research was primarily field-based, particularly with opossums.
 He discovered that opossums off the predator-free island of Sapelo Island lived 25% longer than their cousins on the mainland Georgia.
 Betting against S. Jay Olshansky, he predicted that there will be someone at least 150 years of age by the year 2150 who was born before 2000.